GNUHealth on openSUSE

 This site describes the available GNU Health packages for openSUSE and the SUSE Linux Enterprise Server (SLES).

 With the intent to provide a common installation method the GNU Health Project provides an installation method using a bash script (see also the GNU Health Installation Guide).
-Since this script aims to be distribution agnostic, it uses methods that do not integrate well with best practices on openSUSE systems.
+Since this script aims to be distribution agnostic, it uses methods that do not consider basic principles in integrated, distribution based systems like openSUSE.

 A short listing of the advantages when using openSUSE or SLES packages: